Swallowed objects - children swallowing small objects

 that can be dangerous to swallow

 - Small coin-shaped batteries can cause harm if they do not pass through the body quickly, as the chemicals inside can leak out and burn the surrounding tissue, or they can cause a small electric current which can also do harm.
-Have a look at Kidsafe SA - Button batteries
+Have a look at Kidsafe SA - Button batteries and also Product Safety Australia Button batteries.

 - Objects that are small enough to swallow, but larger than about 18mm across may get stuck on the way down in small children.